shwachko/opencorporates-parser-test/README.md

 # Scraper

 This repository contains Python scripts for automated retrieval and analysis of sitemaps from [OpenCorporates](https://opencorporates.com/).
+P.S site aggresively bans multiple requests from same IP, so use of proxy is preferred.

 ## Contents
 - `requirements.txt` — list of required Python libraries